Bburago: Later history

-The Gran Toros website reports that Martino Besana died around 1993.
+According to the report on the previous owner's whereabouts on the Gran Toros website, Martino Besana had died around 1993.
 As of 2008, Mario was suffering from cancer, but Ugo was in good health.
-Ugo (now in his 80s) and his wife had founded Vivien Company making toy irons and ironing boards - products similar to those made in the early days of Mebetoys.
+Ugo (then in his 80s) with his wife had founded the Vivien Company making toy irons and ironing boards - products similar to those made in the early days of Mebetoys.

 Bburago

 Early models

 One of the earliest Bburago lines was a series of 1:43 scale Fiat trucks, but these seem to have disappeared by about 1980, according to.
 Continuing the Martoys lineup, however, most models were produced initially in 1/24 scale and mostly represented contemporary European sports and saloon cars.
-Most were well detailed, and included many opening features.
+Most were well detailed for the price and included many opening features.

-Later, a range of 1/18 vehicles was produced which was to become the "bread and butter" of Bburago offerings.
-In the mid-1980s, a new 1/43 scale line was begun.
-As they were held together by screws, models in 1/24 and 1/18 were also commonly issued in kit form (later, 1/43 kits appeared as well).
+Later, a range of 1:18 scale vehicles was produced which was to become the "bread and butter" of Bburago offerings.
+In the mid-1980s, a new 1/43 scale line was introduced.
+As they were held together by screws, models in 1/24 and 1/18 were also commonly sold in kit form (later, 1/43 kits appeared as well).

 While vehicles in the kit ranges used the same castings as their contemporaries in the fully assembled ranges, the kits often depicted different versions, usually in racing or rally style.
-Bburago kits were notorious for featuring waterslide transfers which never adhered properly to the models, making well-built examples of the kits rare.
-Clearcoat could be sprayed over the unassembled model to "seal" the decals "in".

-Conversely, the transfers on factory-built cars were of the 'stick on' variety, rather than the 'tampo' printing used by the likes of Maisto.
+Bburago kits were notorious for featuring waterslide decals which never adhered properly to the models, making well-built examples of the kits rare.
+Conversely, the decals on factory-built products were of the stuck-on the body of the models, rather than the tampo printing used by the likes of the contemporary Maisto.

 Larger scales

-Originally, the 1/18 scale range was aimed more at collectors, and Bburago was the link between European niche marketing in 1/43 scale and the 1/18 scale surge that occurred during the 1990s.
-Bburago was the first manufacturer to make this scale the main offering of the company, after Schuco, Gama, and Polistil pioneered larger offerings, but who by the end of the 1970s were going out of business.
-Bburago was also a contemporary of the mail order offerings of Franklin Mint Precision Models which were pricier, but sometimes of spotty quality.
+Originally, the 1/18 scale range was aimed more at collectors rather than children, and the brand was the link between European niche marketing in 1:43 scale and the 1:18 scale surge that occurred during the 1990s.
+Bburago was the first manufacturer to make this scale as the main offering of the company, after Schuco, Gama, and Polistil pioneered larger offerings, but by the end of the 1970s were going out of business.
+Bburago was also a contemporary of the mail order offerings of the Franklin Mint Precision Models which were pricier, but sometimes of spotty quality.

-Bburago did not, however, stick strictly to 1/18, with smaller cars like the Renault Alpine A110 and the Fiat 500 presented in 1/16 and larger vehicles like the Ford F-150 pickup in 1/21.
-1/24 was also a regular size.
+Bburago did not, however, stick strictly to 1:18 scale, also offering smaller scale models like the Renault Alpine A110 and the Fiat 500 in 1:16 scale and larger vehicles like the Ford F-150 pickup in 1:21 scale.
+1:24 scale was also a regular offering from the brand.
 The Ford pickup, however, is an exception as European marques were a main focus of the Italian company.
 At first, offerings consisted mostly of 1930s cars, but later, more 1950s and 1960s models were introduced, like the Jaguar XK-E roadster.
-Finally, many contemporary high-performance automobiles, like the Lamborghini Diablo, appeared and some of these were the company's most popular sellers.
+Finally, many contemporary high-performance automobiles from the likes of Lamborghini and Ferrari were made and some of these were the company's most popular sellers.